Find Rich History in America's "First Frontier"

 Boone is named Boone for a reason—Daniel's love of “high, far-seeing places” brought him to the High Country.
 The real Daniel Boone hunted in the area, maintained a hunting camp and even a cabin that he used on forays from the Yadkin Valley below the Blue Ridge.
 The Watauga County town of Meat Camp is the namesake of that hunting camp.

 Daniel Boone's nephew Jesse Boone lived in a log cabin in the vicinity of the Blue Ridge Parkway’s Price Park.
-Logs from Jesse’s cabin were used to construct what is now known as the Squire Boone Cabin—that can still be seen at Hickory Ridge Homestead near Daniel Boone Native Gardens in Boone.
-Between the presence of Jesse and Daniel, the stream that feeds Price Lake is called Boone Fork.
+An historic structure called the Squire Boone Cabin can be seen at Hickory Ridge Living History Museum near Daniel Boone Native Gardens in Boone.
+Jesse Boone's residence is said to have given the stream its name: Boone Fork.

 Visit the Appalachian State University campus in Boone to see a statue of Boone and his hunting dogs.
 There’s also a monument to him nearby that is said to contain a chimney stone from his hunting cabin.